 Many of the lessons feature a live band so you can see exactly how to apply these concepts and ideas.
 There are also backing tracks to practice for each of the exercises.

-Closed captions in English are provided for each video.
+Optional subtitles in English are available for each video.

 This course is available to view online, exclusively at Discover Double Bass.

 Bassist, educator and author of two jazz bass method books, The Low Down Vo1. & 2.
 Danny is a graduate of the Eastman School of Music and was the 2018 bassist in the Focusyear Artist Diploma band in Basel, Switzerland.
 Danny currently teaches at The Eastman Community Music School, SUNY Oswego, and is a visiting professor of jazz bass at the Eastman School of Music.

 This course will help you to find new ways to generate bass lines over jazz standards like Bye Bye Blackbird, or So What.